Laredo Kid: All Elite Wrestling (2019, 2021)

-On June 29, Kid made a special appearance at the first AEW Fyter Fest event, replacing Pac teaming with Lucha Brothers (Pentagón Jr. and Rey Fénix), who were defeated by The Elite (Kenny Omega, Matt Jackson and Nick Jackson).
+On June 29, Laredo Kid made a special appearance at the first AEW Fyter Fest event, replacing Pac teaming with Lucha Brothers (Pentagón Jr. and Rey Fénix), who were defeated by The Elite (Kenny Omega, Matt Jackson and Nick Jackson).
 On the March 24, 2021 episode of AEW Dynamite, Laredo Kid made his return to team with Lucha Brothers to take on Brandon Cutler and The Young Bucks.

-Return to Impact Wrestling / Total Nonstop Action Wrestling
+Return to Impact Wrestling / Total Nonstop Action Wrestling (2021–2025)

-X Division Championship pursuit (2021-2023)
+X Division Championship pursuit (2021–2023)

-On the September 9, 2021 episode of Before The Impact, Laredo Kid made his return to Impact Wrestling after two years and defeated John Skyler.
+On the September 9, 2021, episode of Before The Impact, Laredo Kid made his return to Impact Wrestling after two years and defeated John Skyler.
 However, Laredo lost a rematch to Skyler on the September 16 episode of Impact Wrestling.
 At Victory Road, Laredo Kid defeated Black Taurus, Jake Something, John Skyler, and Trey Miguel in a X Division five-way scramble match.
 On the September 30 episode of Impact Wrestling, Laredo Kid competed in the first round of a tournament for the vacant X Division Championship, where he lost to Trey Miguel.
 At Bound for Glory, Laredo Kid competed in the Call Your Shot Gauntlet match which was won by Moose.
 On the November 4 episode of Impact Wrestling, Kid defeated Black Taurus, Rohit Raju, and Steve Maclin in a X Division four-way match to become the #1 contender for the X Division Championship at Turning Point.
 However, Kid lost a match to Maclin on the November 18 episode of Impact Wrestling, due to which Maclin was added in Kid's title match against Trey Miguel at Turning Point, making it a three-way match for the title.
 Kid failed to win the title as Miguel retained.